anthonyamar/my-second-brain/Business model/Freemium.md

+---
+tags:
+- "#business-model/SaaS"
+---

 ## What's the freemium business model?

 Freemium is a #business-model model where the service can be use for free, but limited either/both in features or quantity.
 Acceeding to the full service need to subscribe to a premium plan.

-This business model is one of the most popular among smartphone apps or #SaaS (Software as a Service) businesses.
+This business model is one of the most popular among smartphone apps or SaaS (Software as a Service) businesses.
 Among others : Dropbox, Mailchimp, Medium, Spotify, Slack, Github, Hubspot... are freemium apps.

 ## Freemium KPIs